UAL-ODIS/UAL-ODIS/README.md

 # About Us

-The Office of Digital Innovation and Stewardship (ODIS) helps UA faculty, researchers, and students with every stage of their research.
-We have two functional units:
+Research Engagement (RE) helps UA faculty, researchers, and students with every stage of their research.
+We have three functional units:

+ 1. Research Incubator
- 1. Data Cooperative
+ 2. Data Cooperative
- 2. Scholarly Communications
+ 3. Scholarly Communications

 Members of the Data Cooperative: